 - a.
 The membership of the board of directors shall be ethnically, racially and gender balanced and will include youth and persons who are LGBTQ+. - b.
-People with lived experience including members of the Youth Action Board and Lived Experience Working Group are nominated onto the board through the c.
 On an annual basis each January, the Trust will publically post on the Miami-Dade County government website the board seat(s) subject to term expiration within the upcoming twelve months and the applicable selection process to fill such seat(s).